misiektoja/spotify_monitor/README.md

 ### Spotify sp_dc cookie

-Log in to Spotify web client [https://open.spotify.com/](https://open.spotify.com/) in your web browser and copy the value of sp_dc cookie to **SP_DC_COOKIE** variable (or use **-u** parameter).
+Log in to the Spotify web client [https://open.spotify.com/](https://open.spotify.com/) in your web browser and copy the value of the sp_dc cookie to the **SP_DC_COOKIE** variable (or use the **-u** parameter).

-You can use Cookie-Editor by cgagnier to get it easily (available for all major web browsers): [https://cookie-editor.com/](https://cookie-editor.com/)
+You can use Cookie-Editor by cgagnier to obtain it easily (available for all major web browsers): [https://cookie-editor.com/](https://cookie-editor.com/)

 Newly generated Spotify's sp_dc cookie should be valid for 1 year.
-You will be informed by the tool once the cookie expires (proper message on the console and in email if errors notifications have not been disabled via **-e** parameter).
+You will be informed by the tool once the cookie expires (proper message on the console and in email if error notifications have not been disabled via the **-e** parameter).

-It is suggested to create a new Spotify account for usage with the tool since we are not using official Spotify Web API most of the time (for example it does not support fetching friend activity).
+It is recommended to create a new Spotify account for use with the tool since we are not using the official Spotify Web API most of the time (as it does not support fetching friend activity).

 ### Following the monitored user

-You need to follow the user you want to monitor as a friend.
+You need to follow the user you want to monitor from the account from which you obtained the sp_dc cookie.

 Your friend needs to have sharing of listening activity enabled in their Spotify client.